ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/07-checkout.md

 ## Time Requirements

-Completing this project is estimated to require 3-8 hours.
+Completing this project is estimated to require **5 - 10** hours.

 {{% notice tip %}}

-TODO

-_A rough estimate for this milestone would be around TODO CHANGEME lines of new or updated code. -Russ_
+_A rough estimate for this milestone would be around 1500-2000 lines of new or updated code. -Russ_

 {{% /notice %}}